-How Forgiving Are You?When someone hurts you, are you more likely to turn the other cheek–or slash their tires?
+How Forgiving Are You?When someone hurts you, are you more likely to turn the other cheek or slash their tires?

 A Step-by-Step Approach to ForgivenessCountless victims who have been deeply hurt by another and who are caught in a vortex of anger, depression, and resentment have discovered the life-changing benefits of forgiveness.

 As creator of the first scientifically proven forgiveness program in the country, Dr. Robert Enright has written a book, Forgiveness is a Choice: A Step-by-Step Process for Resolving Anger and Restoring Hope, that shows how forgiveness can reduce anxiety and depression and increase self-esteem.
 Filled with wisdom, encouragement, and focused journaling exercises, the book leads the reader on a path that will bring insight, personal growth, and release.
 It can be used as a treatment manual whether you are working with a counselor or on your own.

 Scientifically-Proven Forgiveness ResearchDr.
 Enright’s forgiveness research at the University of Wisconsin-Madison stretches back more than 25 years and includes more than 100 publications.
 Check out our website’s Research Page to learn more about

 - emotionally abused women

 - incest survivors

 - cardiac patients